EricFillion/happy-transformer/docs/pages/question-answering/finetuning.md

 2. args (QATrainArgs): a dataclass of type QATrainArgs which contains the fields shown in table 3.1

 #### Table 3.0

+1. context (string): background information for answer the question
+2. question (string): the question that will be asked
+3. answer_text(string): the answer in string format
+4. answer_start(int): the char index of the start of the answer

 | context                   | question          | answer_text   | answer_start |
 |---------------------------|-------------------|---------------|--------------|
 | October 31st is the date  | what is the date? | October 31st  | 0            |
 | The date is November 23rd | what is the date? | November 23rd | 12           |

-##### Explanation

-1. context (string): background information for answer the question
-2. question (string): the question that will be asked
-3. answer_text(string): the answer in string format
-4. answer_start(int): the char index of the start of the answer

 Information about the learning parameters can be found [here](/learning-parameters/)